sathvikbhagavan/trendtrackers/_portfolio/index.md

 Despite these strides, the fight against HIV is far from over.
 The scientific community continues to innovate, developing protein inhibitors and other cutting-edge therapeutic approaches to enhance treatment outcomes and combat the virus more effectively.
 Developing effective inhibitors for HIV-1 remains a complex and crucial goal for both industry and academia.

 Our objective is to identify families of ligands with shared structural and chemical properties that can inhibit HIV-1, facilitating the design of novel, targeted inhibitors.
-To achieve this, we will leverage clustering algorithms to classify ligands based on their characteristics, paving the way for more precise and effective therapeutic interventions.
+To achieve this, we will leverage clinical data collected and use clustering algorithms to classify ligands based on their characteristics, paving the way for more precise and effective therapeutic interventions.

+In addition to clustering, we are building predictive models to estimate the binding affinity of ligands for HIV-1 proteins.
+These models aim to complement the clustering analysis by providing quantitative insights into ligand-protein interactions, further enabling the rational design of high-affinity inhibitors.

 # Is HIV-1 studied a lot? 🔬🦠

 HIV-1 isn’t just another virus in the global health landscape—it’s one of the most studied viruses in both academia and industry.
 In fact, if you take a look at the research landscape, you'll see that HIV-1 leads the charge in terms of global attention, far outpacing other viruses.
 It’s like the rockstar of the virology world!
 Why?
 Because HIV-1 has proven to be tricky, resilient, and constantly evolving, making it a worthy adversary for researchers and drug developers alike.
+The plots below make it very clear.

 {% include HIV1_study.html %}